Posted on behalf of Stephens, Anderson & Cummings on Apr 17, 2015 in Truck Accidents

 A truck accident involving a big rig has the potential to destroy many family's lives in one event.
 It is imperative that injured victims and their families choose the right attorney to represent them in their claim against a trucking company and its insurer.

-SAC is ready to help with your claim as soon as you need it.
+The personal injury lawyers at our law firm are ready to help with your claim as soon as you need it.
 Our clients pay us nothing unless we obtain a recovery for their case no strings attached.